strugee/pump.io/README.md

 more robust in the face of this kind of change without sacrificing security, but for now it's a good idea to decide on your "real" domain name first before making connections to other sites.

+## Roadmap

+As stated at the top of this document, this is a fork of Pump.io.
+It will focus on, in order of priority:

+1. Getting dependencies up-to-date
+2. Node.js 0.12 support
+3. Merging existing pull requests
+4. Improving the web interface

+And of course general bugfixing as well.

 ## Bugs